xxxAIRINxxx/ARNTransitionAnimator/README.md

 ## License

-SoundCloudTransition is available under the MIT license.
+MIT license.
 See the LICENSE file for more info.